rust-stuco/lectures/week2/slides.md

 ```

 * The type of `s` here is `&str`: it’s a slice pointing to that specific point of the binary with type `str`
-* String literals are immutable, and its `&str` type reflects that
+* String literals are immutable
+  * Their `&str` immutable reference type reflects that

 ---